-LATE ARRIVALS
+LATE ARRIVALS/EARLY RELEASE

 A student who is tardy to school after the late bell must report directly to the security office where a tardy slip will be issued to be given to the student's teacher for admittance to class.
-Tardy minutes to school accumulate.
-There are 360 minutes in a school day, and when a student accumulates 360 minutes tardy to school, it will count as one (1) unexcused absence.
+A student who has an early release must obtain a release slip from the attendance office prior to leaving.
+Tardy to/early release from school minutes accumulate.
+There are 360 minutes in a school day, and when a student accumulates 360 minutes of missed school due to tardies and/or early release, it will count as one (1) unexcused absence.